-Hiking the Tiger Leaping Gorge
+Hiking Tiger Leaping Gorge

-Hiking the Tiger Leaping Gorge is a moderately difficult activity that can be undertaken by most people having ‘regular’ fitness levels.
+Hiking Tiger Leaping Gorge is a moderately difficult activity that can be undertaken by most people having ‘regular’ fitness levels.
 Nikki and myself did not even fit within that category at that point in our travels, but as long as we took frequent rests on the trail, we felt fine.
-The actual hike can be completed with relative leisure in two days, with the third day being dedicated to going right down to the gorge via a network of paths and ladders.
+The actual Tiger Leaping Gorge hike can be completed with relative leisure in two days, with the third day being dedicated to going right down to the gorge via a network of paths and ladders.

 Some people choose to combine the first two days into one long sprint, but honestly, this is not our style, nor would we have realistically been capable of such an ordeal.
 We actually really enjoyed our longish breaks at the top or sides of the hills and mountains surrounded by pines and flowers taking in the views of the mighty River Yangtze.

-Day 1 of our Tiger Leaping Gorge Trek
+Day 1 of Hiking Tiger Leaping Gorge

 The bus from Lijiang stopped us first at the Tiger Leaping Gorge ticket centre within Qiaotou itself, from where we bought the obligatory ticket to access the trail for 65 RMB (about €8.50) each.
-Many people start the trek here, but the bus took us up a further 1km to the very start of the trail.
+Many people start the Tiger Leaping Gorge hike here, but the bus took us up a further 1km to the very start of the trail.
 Some touts just outside the ticket centre offered us a car to Naxi Family Guesthouse for 150 RMB (about €19.50), which would cut the trek short by a few km, but hey, we were there to hike!

 Due to ongoing road upgrade works, we actually started the trek amid lots of rubble and construction which made the trail exceedingly dusty and dirty (Dec 2017).
 Needless to state, we felt that this part of the trek was quite horrible and would have happily skipped it.

 I quickly realised that I was carrying way too many items in my daypack, including my very heavy laptop which, contrary to Nikki’s better judgement, I had refused to leave in storage!
 Seriously, trekking in Timor-Leste had not taught me a thing!
 Apart from the heavy weight, the scorching December sun lay heavy on our faces.
 We had not thought of bringing sunblock along, assuming that the days would be cold and dull, rather than hot and sunny.
 I still can’t believe how stupid that was!
-DO take sunblock and lip-balm along – we looked and felt horrible after three days trekking without them.
+DO take sunblock and lip-balm along – we looked and felt horrible after three days hiking Tiger Leaping Gorge without them.

 After climbing a steep hill, we stopped to rest at a makeshift stall run a sweet elderly Naxi woman who grinned at our red faces.
 We bought Snickers and Red Bull (8RMB/€1 each) and ice-cold water and she handed us walnuts for energy out of a large container.
 Her routine job, it seemed, was to break open the walnuts on that high secluded, windy spot, and sell a few items to the curious (or sun-stroked) hikers who passed by.